 “I was not yet content with what I had been told,” he said.
 “I bought a Bible to know more deeply about what I was told, and I joined discipleship classes until I was convinced to truly give my life to Christ.”

-Two weeks after Hamza returned home, his mother became terribly sick and died.
-Hamza was blamed for her death, as his family concluded that it was due to his Christian conversion.
+Two weeks after Hamza returned home, his mother became sick and died.
+Hamza was blamed for her death, as his family concluded it was due to his Christian conversion.

 “I suffered from physiological torture and threats from relatives throughout the burial process,” he said.

-Hamza decided to leave home, and in 2019 was able to rent his own apartment in a different town.
-Soon, his sister and younger brother also received Christ, and came to live with him to escape the threats at home.
+Hamza decided to leave home and, in 2019, could rent his own apartment in a different town.
+Soon, his sister and younger brother also received Christ and came to live with him to escape the threats at home.

 When International Christian Concern learned of Hamza’s story, our representative in Uganda visited him to put together a plan.
 About a month later, he was given his very own studio, furnished and filled with the items and art supplies he desired.